cloudsmith-io/cloudsmith-api/bindings/java/src/docs/EntitlementsApi.md

 <a name="entitlementsList"></a>
 # **entitlementsList**
-> List&lt;RepositoryTokenResponse&gt; entitlementsList(owner, repo, page, pageSize, showTokens, query, active)
+> List&lt;RepositoryToken&gt; entitlementsList(owner, repo, page, pageSize, showTokens, query, active)

 Get a list of all entitlements in a repository.